Chatterino/chatterino2/CONTRIBUTING.md

 Comments should only be used to:

-- Increase readablility (e.g. grouping member variables).
+- Increase readability (e.g. grouping member variables).
 - Containing information that can't be expressed in code.

 Try to structure your code so that comments are not required.